Hurricane Preparation Checklist – the Final 48 Hours

 8. Specify who will be responsible for shutting down critical operations and locking up the facility during an evacuation.
 This is another instance where you should train additional staff in case the designated individual is unavailable.

-9. Let your staff know that you plan to support them after the disaster.
-Here are some good guidelines and ideas
+9. Let your staff know how you plan to support them after the disaster.

 10. If you setup a remote IT operation after the event, remember these security precautions